 - Inappropriate/dangerous items being brought onto school premises (see offensive weapon and serious incidents policy)

+- Inappropriate behaviour or language

+- Absconding

 - Objects being used inappropriately

-- Racist abuse
+- Discriminatory abuse

-- Any form of bullying (See below and anti-bullying policy for definitions) including homophobic,

-bi-phobic and transphobic bullying
+- Any form of bullying (See below and anti-bullying policy for definitions) including racist, homophobic, bi-phobic and transphobic bullying

 - Inappropriate use of mobile devices (e.g. mobile phones, tablets etc)

-- Upskirting

 - Physical assault including spitting

 - Verbal abuse/threatening behaviour

-- Homophobic abuse

-- Initiation/hazing type violence and rituals

 - Theft

 - Damage to school property, damage to neighbouring property and damage to property when off-site when representing the school, such as on a school trip or on the bus on the way to or from school.

-- Smoking, drinking alcohol
+- Smoking, vaping, drinking alcohol

 - Vandalism

 - Persistent disruption to learning

 - Repeated refusal

 - Repeated breeches to the school rules

 - Any article a staff member reasonably suspects has been or is likely to be, used to commit an

 offence or to cause personal injury to, or damage to the property of, any person (including the

 pupil)

-- Sanctions may be applied when a pupil has misbehaved offsite when representing the school, such as on a school trip or on the bus on the way to or from school

 - Sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence);

 - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse;

 - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party;

-- Consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery);
+- Consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery)

-- Sharing of nude and semi nude photographs

 - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element)